Heshbon/IgctelViz-landing-page/README.md

-# IgctelViz-landing-pag#
+# IgctelViz-landing-page

 The platform is built for visualizing cyber security data in real-time.
-This app provides insights into threats, incidents, and network traffic patterns, enhancing situational awareness and decision-making in cyber security operations.
+It provides insights into threats, incidents, and network traffic patterns, enhancing situational awareness and decision-making in cyber security operations.

 ## Features